MissterHao/django-dysession/README.md

 Django-dysession is a simple and easy-to-use app which allow Django developers to take DyanmoDB as Session Backend Database.

+DynamoDB is Fast, flexible NoSQL database service for single-digit millisecond performance at any scale.

+Using DynamoDB for session storage alleviates issues that occur with session handling in a distributed web application by moving sessions off of the local file system and into a shared location. [[1]]

 + Easy to use!
 All you need is add two lines of Code!
 + Support ttl attribute
   Django's default session won't delete expired session data.
   By using DynamoDB, we can take advantage of DynamoDB's ttl attrubute to auto delete expired session data.
-+ Taking advantage of AWS serverless service! ( No more effort to maintain )
++ Taking advantage of AWS serverless service! ( No more effort to maintain and autoscale )

 ## Requirements